-The future of sustainable housing is changing the way houses and buildings are built, as well as, the materials that are used.
+The future of sustainable housing is changing the way houses and buildings are being built, not just the materials that are used.
 It has to start from the foundations themselves.
 Sustainable housing ideally involves a home that is completely green and energy-efficient.

 Shifts in our climate and ecosystem have changed many people’s attitudes, toward a greener and more ecologically healthier life.